Jonathan-U7/jonu.github.io/README.md

             - Forgot about form id set to link into js needed to link js into html
         [] Decide on what to do for home page (shorter bio?)
-        [] Replace embed resume with pdf (in order to fix accessibility)
+        [x] Replace embed resume with pdf (in order to fix accessibility)
             - In terms of functionality, I do like the idea of embedding, considering it goes against accessibility, I'll have to potentially reconsider
-        [] Have all projects fit in accordance to page:
+            - Had the embed link from docs within to be placed as an element [] Have all projects fit in accordance to page:
-            - Shrinking page = more rows over more columns [] Shrinking page allows buttons to still work [] Push all navbar text to the right side of page [] Develop a script for video
+            - Shrinking page = more rows over more columns [x] Shrinking page allows buttons to still work
+            - mispelt collapse
+        [x] Push all navbar text to the right side of page [x] Develop a script for video
         [] Rewrite jounal on pdf
         [] Rewrite readMe as instruction manual
         [x] Get rid of all potential errors / contrast issues
-            - Resolved via aria-label: allows the header to be empty [] Imbed the html file contents as a "preview" for prevoius projects
+            - Resolved via aria-label: allows the header to be empty [] Imbed the html file contents as a "preview" for prevoius projects [] Add icons of the following
+            - Github
+            - LinkedIn
+        [] Apply new styles to the rest of the files:
+            [] navbar to the right
+            [] Buttons work with smaller window